Top 6 Spots for Winter Hiking in Vancouver

 Dog Mountain

-Three snowshoers stand at a viewpoint overlooking the city on Dog Mountain in Mount Seymour Provincial Park.
+Three snowshoers pause at a viewpoint overlooking the city while winter hiking in Vancouver at Dog Mountain in Mount Seymour Provincial Park.

 Dog Mountain has great views of the city.
 Photo: Destination Vancouver.

-The moderate Dog Mountain Trail in Mount Seymour Provincial Park is one of the most popular winter hikes in Vancouver.
-The rolling trail works its way through the snowy forest to a beautiful viewpoint overlooking the city.
+Dog Mountain Trail in Mount Seymour Provincial Park is one of the most popular winter hikes in Vancouver.
+The rolling trail winds through the snowy forest to one of the most picture-perfect views overlooking the city.
 Plan to spend two to three hours on the 5 km trail.
-Since this trail is high in the mountains you will need spikes if it hasn't snowed recently or snowshoes if there is fresh snow.
+Since this trail is high in the mountains, you will need spikes if it hasn't snowed recently or snowshoes if there is fresh snow.

 Grouse Mountain